-Brush Park is a Historic Neighborhood located within Detroit, Michigan.
-The boundaries for our neighborhood are Mack Ave.
+Brush Park is a Historic Neighborhood located in Detroit, Michigan.
+Our broader neighborhood boundaries are Mack Ave.
 (North), I-75 (East), I-75 (South) and Woodward Ave.
 (West).

 Our organization began as the Brush Park Citizen's District Council, an City mandated elected group of Brush Park residents who provided advisory input on urban renewal projects within Brush Park.
 In 2014, the City of Detroit Emergency Manager passed an order eliminating the Citizen's District Councils.
 With encouragement from City officials, developers and the community, the Brush Park Citizen's District Council board members re-organized as the Brush Park Community Development Corporation (the "CDC"), a 501(c)(3) nonprofit organization.

 We are an advisory organization established to provide citizen participation in planning and development issues for the neighborhood of Brush Park and promote the continual development of the neighborhood.
 More information on how we interact with the community and with City officials can be found at our Guidelines for Developers.

 CDC Community Meetings are generally held quarterly on the third Tuesday of March, June, September, and November from 5:30-6:30pm at the MSU Center located at Woodward and Erskine (3408 Woodward, Detroit, MI 48201).